-1) The Corporation has had recurring annual operating losses, excluding support from the related party foundation (CFF).
-The recurring operating losses have had an impact on the Corporations liquidity ratios and operating liquidity, when excluding CFF support.
-The Corporation was making positive progress on its turnaround efforts from June 2019 through March 2020 when the impact from government shutdowns (COVID-19 related) and certain California Department of Social Services (DSS) imposed restrictions (discussed below) negatively impacted the Corporations ability to operate in a normalized fashion.
-As a result, several key forecasted financial benchmarks were not obtained during 2020.
+- 1) The Corporation has had recurring annual operating losses.
+The recurring operating losses have had an impact on the Corporations liquidity ratios and operating liquidity.
+The Corporation was making positive progress on its turnaround efforts from June 2019 through March 2020 when the impact from government shutdowns (COVID-19 related) and certain California Department of Social Services (DSS) imposed restrictions (oversight agency) negatively impacted the Corporations ability to operate in a normalized fashion.
+As a result, several key forecasted financial benchmarks were not obtained during 2020 or 2021. - 2) The state and local government shutdowns and associated healthcare related restrictions (COVID-19 related) negatively impacted the Corporations operating liquidity.
+In addition, DSS requested the Corporation to stop offering and selling Type A and Type B entrance fee contracts (in addition to escrowing certain entrance fee sales that occurred since March 24, 2020).
+Such restrictions and conditions negatively impact cash and put pressure future earnings. - 3) Subsequent to December 31, 2021, DSS has provided formal escalating communications to the Corporation which further highlight key financial and liquidity concerns.